Signs and Symptoms

 These options may help reduce symptoms but may not be very effective for larger fibroids.

-- Tranexamic acid – This is medication can help ease heavy menstrual periods, and it is only taken on days when you experience heavy bleeding.
+- N Tranexamic acid – This medication can help ease heavy menstrual periods, and it is only taken on days when you experience heavy bleeding.

-- Progestogen (oral or 3 monthly injectible) – oral medication like Norethisterone, provera, duphaston etc that is taken in a cyclical manner may help reduce bleeding volume.
+- N Progestogen (oral or 3 monthly injectible) – This includes oral medication like Norethisterone, provera, or duphaston which is taken in a cyclical manner to help reduce bleeding volume.

-- Progestin–releasing intrauterine device (Mirena IUD) – This device can relieve heavy bleeding due to fibroids.
+- N Progestin–releasing intrauterine device (Mirena IUD) – This device can relieve heavy bleeding due to fibroids.
 However, it cannot shrink the fibroids or make them disappear and are not suitable for patients with a distorted uterine cavity due to protruding fibroids.
-It is also a contraceptive device and prevents you from getting pregnant.
+It can also act as a contraceptive device.

 MEDICATION THAT SHRINKS FIBROIDS

-- Gonadotropin-releasing hormone agonists (GnRH agonists) – This lowers the levels of estrogen which then triggers a “medical menopause”.
-It can also make surgical treatment easier because it can shrink the fibroid over a few months and enable a key-hole approach.
+- N Gonadotropin-releasing hormone agonists (GnRH agonists) – This lowers the levels of estrogen which then triggers a “medical menopause”.
+It makes surgical treatment easier because it can shrink the fibroid over a few months to allow a less invasive key-hole approach.
 The long term risk is osteoporosis so it is not advisable for use beyond 6 months.

-- Anti-hormonal agents Eg Esmya – These drugs counter the hormones that fuel the growth of fibroids.
-Esmya is under review and currently allowed for restricted use following reports of associated liver failure.
+- N Anti-hormonal agents Eg Esmya – These drugs counter the hormones that fuel the growth of fibroids.
+Esmya is under review following reports of consequent liver failure.

 Seek prompt medical care if you experience severe vaginal bleeding or any sudden sharp pelvic pain.
-If you suspect you may be having symptomatic fibroids, book a consultation with Dr. Pamela Tan today for a comprehensive discussion.
+If you suspect that you have symptomatic fibroids, book a consultation with Dr. Pamela Tan today for a comprehensive discussion.